-Florencia Bay (Wreck Beach) Tofino & Ucluelet Hiking Trails
+Florencia Bay - Tofino & Clayoquot Sound Trails

 Florencia Bay seems to have it all.
 Gorgeous, sandy beach.
 Excellent waves for surfing.
 An absurdly wild jungle forest that spills over the beach alive with colour.
 It has to be explored to be appreciated.
 The 5 kilometre bay cuts a wide arch, often with abrupt cliffs just off the beach.

 Florencia Bay is known locally as Wreck Beach due the shipwreck that happened here.
 Four people died when the 200 tonne ship, the Florencia was wrecked.
 The Florencia actually capsized elsewhere, however, during the salvage effort, the ship towing the Florencia had engine trouble and cast off the Florencia to be wrecked here.
 The Bay's name was officially changed to Florencia Bay in 1930, but the original name is often still used.

 If you are interested in history there is an excellent book about the area's history.
 Long Beach Wild - A Celebration of People and Place on Canada's Rugged Western Shore, mentions quite a lot about Florencia Bay.
 From it's famous shipwreck to the extraordinary, minor gold rush that occurred here long ago.

 The trailhead to Florencia Bay is also the trailhead for the Nuu-Chah-Nulth Trail which branches off close to Florencia Bay.
 The Nuu-Chah-Nulth Trail then continues through a deep forest with several great interpretive history murals.

 After a couple kilometres the Nuu-Chah-Nulth Trail comes to a fork.
 Left goes down a short trail to yet another amazing beach, South Beach.
 Taking the right fork takes you past a couple nice ocean views before arriving at the Kwisitis Visitor Centre and the .